LEARNING OUTCOME 8

 Transitive closure of a graph using Floyd Warshall Algorithm

-Given a directed graph, determine if a vertex j is reachable from another vertex i for all vertex pairs (i, j) in the given graph.
-Here reachable means that there is a path from vertex i to j.
-The reachability matrix is called the transitive closure of a graph.
+Given a directed graph, determine if a vertex j is reachable from another vertex i for all vertex pairs (i, j).
+This reachability matrix is called the transitive closure.